Johnson County Court Records

 Written Record Requests

 To obtain a copy of a document from a court case file, Kansas law requires that the request be made in writing.
-The Johnson County District Court provides a fillable records request form that can be submitted in person, by mail, or by fax.
-The court must respond by the end of the third business day after receiving the request.
+The Johnson County District Court provides a fillable records request form that you can submit in person, by mail, or by fax.
+The court must respond by the end of the third business day after receiving your request.

 Record Copy Fees